Hacerx/lwc-crud-utils/README.md

 ## 📦 Features

-- 📝 Insert multiple records dynamically
+- 📝 Insert multiple records dynamically (different type of objects simultaneously)
-- 🔄 Update multiple records in a batch
+- 🔄 Update multiple records in a batch (different type of objects simultaneously)
-- ❌ Delete multiple records by ID
+- ❌ Delete multiple records by ID (different type of objects simultaneously)
-- 🪄 Upsert multiple records by external id
+- 🪄 Upsert multiple records by external id (one type of object, limited by externalId)
+- 🔍 Retrieve multiple records with dynamic fields
 - ✅ Supports `allOrNone` transactions
 - 💡 Type-safe interfaces for cleaner and safer code